 Synergy.
 To make a difference.
 To be 'more together' than you would be individually.
 To make your coming together with others -- your leadership -- matter.
 It's sometimes said this way: "To make something happen that wasn't going to happen anyway."
 Collaboration, creativity and connection at their finest.click to tweet

 Lately though I discovered that even courage does not do justice to what it really takes to not be fearless, yet lead well anyway.
-OR, to actually be fearless, and lead well anyway.
-In either instance, to be someone others trust.
+To be someone others trust.
 Someone worthy of following.

 Indeed.
-It takes something more and different, to be able to consistently connect with others.
-To energize your own potential (and theirs) for effective and meaningful contribution.
+It takes something more and different, to energize your own potential (and the potential of those who follow your lead), for effective and meaningful contribution.
 Even when you're not feeling courageous.
-Even if you're brash.
-And/or, even if you're grounded enough or passionate enough to actually be fearless.
-Especially when others are not.
+Especially when you're not.